Diversity & Inclusion

-Our diversity wheel exemplifies what this means, and how our measures and actions move us towards our mission to create “One Henkel”.
+Our diversity wheel exemplifies what this means and how our measures and actions move us towards our mission to create “One Henkel.”

-Our measures to strengthen our global team and to become “One Henkel” range from work-life flexibility, personal career and development planning, mentoring to diversity and inclusion consulting.
+Our measures to strengthen our global team and to become “One Henkel” range from work-life flexibility, personal career and development planning, mentoring, to diversity and inclusion consulting.

-Hence, the essential efforts within our diversity and inclusion approach are on the mindset change towards an open and inclusive company culture that values all differences as well as similarities and where all our employees are treated with dignity, respect and appreciation.
+Hence, the essential efforts within our diversity and inclusion approach are on the mindset change towards an open and inclusive company culture that values all differences as well as similarities and where all our employees are treated with dignity, respect, and appreciation.

 Leading inclusively is in our key focus.
-Leading means inspiring, by respecting and embracing everyone’s unique skills and perspectives.
-Inclusive leaders create a culture where everyone has a voice, and that voice is truly valued and respected.
+Leading means inspiring by respecting and embracing everyone’s unique skills and perspectives.
+Inclusive leaders create a culture where everyone has a voice and that voice is truly valued and respected.

 Our Management Board expressed their commitment to flexible working when signing the Charter of Work-Life Flexibility in 2012.
 We expect our leaders to support flexible working at Henkel as part of their responsibilities.
 Since flexible working arrangements play a crucial role for virtually all life stages and professions, we are open for individual flexible solutions that serve the proactive design of work-life flexibility for our employees.

 We offer a variety of training on Diversity & Inclusion topics aimed at transferring knowledge about diversity and educating our employees about the importance of inclusive behavior.
-Major fields are e.g. to increase the understanding and awareness of different cultural attributes or to identify and counteract bias in decision-making.
-Employees benefit from a variety of vocational training, eLearning, coaching or classroom training.
-Our aspiration: Life-long learning – on-the-job, in training, from your peers or digitally on the screen.
+Two major fields are increasing the understanding and awareness of different cultural attributes, and identifying and counteracting bias in decision-making.
+Employees benefit from a variety of vocational training, eLearning, coaching, or classroom training.
+Our aspiration: life-long learning – on-the-job, in training, from your peers, or digitally.

 Henkel's success is determined by the knowledge and skills of our employees.
 Continuous employee development and associated life-long learning are therefore highly important.
 In addition to day-to-day learning in the workplace, our employees also spend an average of two days a year attending training courses for professional and personal development.
-Our aspiration is life-long learning: on the job, in training, from your peers or digitally on the screen.
+Our aspiration is life-long learning: on the job, in training, from your peers, or digitally on the screen.